SAP-samples/teched2023-DA261/exercises/GettingStarted/README.md

 please refer to the appropriate section in this document.
 For any inconsistencies which are not addressed, please check with your instructor.

+🚩 Welcome to
+SAP Analytics Cloud!
+This is the homepage where you can explore a sample story, create your first story, change your profile settings and so on.

 ## Summary